https://en.wikipedia.org/wiki/United_States_Agency_for_Globa...

 I'm certain the three letter agencies yearn for the days before letsencrypt was de facto.

-A copy of the certificate and private keys won't help thanks to the magic of Diffie–Hellman, you can't passively (assuming you haven't got a practical quantum computer)
+A copy of the certificate and private keys won't help thanks to the magic of Diffie–Hellman, you can't passively (assuming you haven't got a practical quantum computer) read the stream

 Your company will have deployed root certificates to devices and run as a MITM.
 This is standard corporate firewall behaviour.